 Start a task and set a goal for how long you want to work on it.
 Usually, this is between 20 to 45 minutes.
 Work on the subject, don’t let yourself be distracted or interrupted.
 When the time is up, have a short break and do something else.
 If you are easily distracted or interrupted, note down why this happens and analyze the reasons to improve constantly.

 We are sitting way too much.
 Walk around the desk, the office, the building, or even better outside of the office.
 The sunlight and the fresh air will replenish your energy and creativity quickly.
 Use your iPhone to count your steps taken during the day.
 Get at least 5,000 per day.

-Triage your mail only 3 times a day down to Inbox Zero
+Triage your messages 3 times a day max

 Unless you are working on a hotline or in customer service, shut off all distractions from incoming messages and plan to check your inbox only 3 times a day.
 I suggest to not read your mail before you got your MITs done.
 When you check your mails, read each mail only once and decide what to do about it.
 Use the Eisenhower Method to decide whether it is urgent and important or whether it can be dealt with later on.
 If later create a task or reminder but move the mail out of the inbox.
 I wish I could rename the ‚inbox’ to ‚triage box’ because that’s what it is.
 Keep your inbox clean.

 Write less mails to receive less

 Ever wanted less mails?
 Then send less mails with less addressees.
 If you send a mail then the receiver will most likely send another mail to which you will have to reply again.
 It’s as simple as that.
 Pick up the phone, walk over and talk.
 But don’t send that mail!

 A ‚thank you‘ is emotional.
 Mails are impersonal.
 If you want to thank someone, then do it in person, either by walking over or by phone.
 You won’t believe how positive the reaction will be when you give a “thank you” in person.